EduardR02/Faster-ChatGPT/README.md

 ## How to use
 - To select text of interest, hold **CTRL** while selecting, the Side Panel will pop up once you release your mouse.
 To close, just click away to remove the selection.
+- If you want to use images in your prompt, simply drag and drop or copy paste them into the prompt box.
+You can also use multiple images per message.
 - You can specify (in the popup) if you want to get a response instantly, or if you want to add a prompt first.
 - Customize your Prompt!
 I have included a default one, but I'm sure you can get better results by adding profile information or other tailored instructions.
 - For anything to work, you will need to specify your API keys.